next-translate

 Usage

-Usage of next-translate is straightforward.
-You can use useTranslation hook to get translations from JSON files.
+Usage of next-translate is straightforward and is similar to other libraries.
+You use useTranslation hook to get translations from JSON files, and next-translate automatically loads translations based on the current locale.
 You can also use namespaces in the useTranslation hook to get translations from a specific namespace.

 Import useTranslation hook from next-translate package and use t function to get translated text.